-1unit(s) WELD 105 Metalcraft Welding & Forging

-Instruction in metalcraft welding and forging techniques, basic tools for welded craft projects and sculpture, theory of abstract shapes and designs, plus principles of using various metal types will introduce the concepts of metal craft welding.

-WELD 107 Forging and Wrought Iron Hours: 2 Lecture/Discussion Hours: 2unit(s)

-WELD 107 offers the student both theory and concepts, in addition to the application of artistic metal working.
-Both the practical and the abstract notions of working hot metal and forging as they are applied to iron sculptures will be covered.

-WELD 161 Oxyacetylene Welding

-Introduction to the concepts and interpretation of principles of oxyacetylene welding, braze welding, brazing soldering, flame spraying and flame cutting of common ferrous and non-ferrous sheet, plate and pipe.
-Properties of ferrous materials and principles of destructive testing of welded materials complete the program.

-WELD 162 Shielded Metal Arc Welding

-Introduction to the theory and concepts as applied to shielded metal arc welding.
-Introduction to modern solid shield technology and ferrous filler metals.
-Students will learn the theory of ferrous metallurgy and its application to shielded metal arc welding.
-Once students understand the theory and concepts of shielded metal arc welding, they will move into the application of the principles of position and out of position welding.

-WELD 171 Specialty Metals Welding

-The course applies the basic concepts of science to welding specialty metals and non-destructive testing.
-Theory of electricity, magnetism, atomic structure, and thermodynamics, as used by technicians, are topics covered in this course.

-WELD 172 Gas Tungsten Arc Welding Hours: 3 Lecture/Discussion Hours: 3 Lab
+WELD 105 Metalcraft Welding & Forging 3unit(s) WELD 181 Blueprint Reading/Metallurgy 3unit(s) Hours: 3 Lecture/Discussion Hours: 1 Lab Hours: 3 Lecture/Discussion This course combines the fundamental concepts and t heories of Instruction in metalcraft welding and forging techniques, basic for welded craft projects and sculpture, theory of abstract shap designs, plus principles of using various metal types will introc concepts of metal craft welding. pes and blueprint reading relating to the concepts and the of welded assemblies.
+The theory of ferrous metal iden the concept of preparation of metal samples for identif students entering the fabrication, construction or weld fields. e application, tification and ication prepares WELD 107 Forging and Wrought Iron Hours: 2 Lecture/Discussion Hours: 1 Lab 2unit(s) WELD 265 Welding Upgrade Hours: 1 - 3 Lecture/Discussion Hours: 1 - 3 Lab 1 - 4unit(s) WELD 107 offers the student both theory and concepts, in add application of artistic metal working.
+Both the practical and the notions of working hot metal and forging as they are applied to sculptures will be covered. e abstract A variable unit course in specific metal joining process processes will be demonstrated and can be practiced f level by students.
+WELD 161 Oxyacetylene Welding Hours: 3 Lecture/Discussion Hours: 3 Lab 4unit(s) WELD 273 Stainless Steel Weld / Repair Hours: 3 Lecture/Discussion Hours: 3 Lab 4unit(s) Introduction to the concepts and interpretation of principles of oxyacetylene welding, braze welding, brazing soldering, flame and flame cutting of common ferrous and non-ferrous sheet, p spraying This course is designed to give welding students training theory, and skill of welding stainless steel.
+Both repair a well as concepts to sanitary tube welding and fabricati and fabrication, as pipe.
+Properties of ferrous materials and principles of destruct of welded materials complete the program.
+WELD 274 Aluminum Welding Hours: 3 Lecture/Discussion Hours: 4unit(s) WELD 162 Shielded Metal Arc Welding 4unit(s) 3 Lab Hours: 3 Lecture/Discussion Hours: The course is designed to give welding students trainir ng in the practice, 3 Lab theory and skill in the welding of aluminum, both repair as well as application to all structural shapes and level and fabrication, Introduction to the theory and concepts as applied to shielded arc welding.
+Introduction to modern solid shield technology an WELD 275 Welding Codes/Certification 4unit(s) filler metals.
+Students will learn the theory of ferrous metallurg application to shielded metal arc welding.
+Once students unde y and its rstand the Hours: 3 Lecture/Discussion Hours: 3 Lab 40111(5) theory and concepts of shielded metal arc welding, they will m the application of the principles of position and out of position This welding course is for students to perform certifica American Welding Society certifications will be awarde WELD 171 Specialty Metals Welding 4unit(s) successfully complete the course.
+Industry standards Hours: 3 Lecture/Discussion Hours: 3 Lab inspection criteria will be covered.
+The course applies the basic concepts of science to welding s metals and non-destructive testing.
+Theory of electricity, magn ietism, WELD 276 Metal Fabrication Hours: 3 Lecture/Discussion Hours: 1 Lab 3unit(s) atomic structure, and thermodynamics, as used by technicians covered in this course. s, are topics This course is designed for the students to develop the apply the theories of the skills of a welder fabricator.
+The WELD 172 Gas Tungsten Arc Welding Hours: 3 Lecture/Discussion Hours: 3 Lab 4unit(s) based course that will introduce students to the abstra layout, pricing and construction of metal projects.
+Work Experience (WEXP)